 I'm good in QRZ.com & also AG with eQSL.

 In '64, I organized a marching unit for the young women of Richland Center, the Hilltoppers Color Guard.
 The Guard involved more than 575 young ladies of our community, earning 350 trophies in parade competition.
 We traveled throughout Wisconsin, the upper Midwest, and more distant places in the U.S. ... even to Canada, twice.
-A "crown jewel" of our marching tours was being chosen to participate in the 1988 Cotton Bowl parade in Dallas, TX ... and also to serve as the Official Color Guard in the opening ceremony of the game to present the Flag during the National Anthem.
+A "crown jewel" of our marching tours was being chosen to participate in the 1988 Cotton Bowl parade in Dallas, TX ... we were also selected to serve as the Official Color Guard in the opening ceremony of the game to present the Flag during the National Anthem.
 What an experience that was!
 Doing our "thing" on the 50-yard line in front of 85,000 people was quite different than doing it at Krouskop Park, our local high school foortball field with just a few hundred spectators.
 After 34 years, I retired the Guard in 1998.
 At the present time, I am a volunteer Flag Corps director of the RCHS marching band ... completed 25 years of doing that last fall at our Homecoming game.

 My family and I enjoy the hobby of furtrade reenacting.
 As "buckskinners," we attend as many rendezvous as we can during the summer months.
 As youngsters, my grandkids grew up in buckskins ... and we continued the hobby until they graduated high school.
 We still enjoy visiting rendezvous whenever we can.
 Re-enacting the Fur Trade of the mid-1800's is "Living History."
 Awesome!